Tyill/SVisual/README.md

 * adding a signal for viewing / recording only by the client, no additional movements are required

+* export data to xlsx, json or txt

 ## Demo

 https://www.youtube.com/watch?v=LR0Rb964DLA&feature=youtu.be